 The maximum weight data placard on forklifts should never be regarded as the maximum amount able to be lifted.
 There are several factors that affect the lifting capacity, which is often reduced for various reasons.
 It is important to remember the lifting capacity is based upon the load center.

-Did you know you lose weight-lifting capacity for every one inch beyond the actual load center?
+Did you know you lose the weight-lifting capacity for every one inch beyond the actual load center?
 It is your responsibility to calculate the load center for any type of attachment used with the truck, including the original one.
 In addition, each time you switch attachments, it is essential to recalculate the load center and maximum load lift capacity of the forklift.

 To learn more about the factors that affect the load center and load capacities, please feel free to continue reading the following infographic presented by Lift Truck Capacity Calculator.
 We can also provide assistance with determining the load center for a variety of attachments, as well as those that are worn by contacting us directly.

 Driving a forklift or similar heavy lifting equipment is a responsibility not to be taken lightly—if handled improperly, these heavy mobile vehicles can cause serious damage both to the immediate environment and to human beings in their path.

 To a large extent, safe operating procedures are a matter of simple common sense, but sometimes accidents happen even to experienced, mindful drivers.
 In a significant number of these incidents, the problem can be traced to a very simple cause: inaccurate capacity data labels.